 In a perfect world, you’d have psychic powers that allowed you to know exactly when your customers were running out of a product so you could follow up, but that’s not exactly realistic.

 I can’t grant you psychic powers, but I can introduce you to the magic of the replenishment email.

-Why replenishment emails belong in your marketing mix
+Why replenishment email campaigns belong in your marketing mix

 As opposed to a subscription reminder, replenishment emails don’t inform customers that their card has been or will be charged or that their product is on the way because the recipient isn’t automatically repurchasing the product.
 Instead, a replenishment email reminds the customer to place a new order to restock their supply.

-You can automate this type of message through most email service providers (ESPs) in order to increase customer lifetime value (LTV) and repeat purchase rate.
+You can set up this type of automated email through most email service providers (ESPs) in order to increase the customer lifetime value (CLTV) and repeat purchase rate.

 For brands that sell consumable goods, also referred to as consumer-packaged goods (CPG), the name of the game is all about customer retention—for many, it’s not about the number of customers they have, but how often they return to make their next purchase.

 CPGs are any products that eventually run out that you often replenish, including food, beverages, household cleaning products, skincare, makeup, haircare, vitamins, supplements, office supplies—the list goes on.
 And since CPG ecommerce brands sell products that consumers, well, consume, it makes perfect sense to use a replenishment email automation to encourage customers to restock when they’re likely to run low on their products.